MusicOfCosm/OpenGL-projects/README.md

 - Particle_Life: after the Slime mold simulation and Conway's Game of Life, I wanted to try my hand at other systems with emergent behavior.
 I attempted to do [Particle Life](https://www.youtube.com/watch?v=p4YirERTVF0), both with the double framebuffer setup, and with a computer shader, but the results were underwhelming.
 I also tried Boids, or the simulation of flocking behavior, and while the result was better, it still wasn't that great.
 - Stereoscopy: This was just a folder where I tested how to do stereoscopy.
 I was satisfied after I changed a program from the tutorial to be in 3D when crossing your eyes.
 - Langton's ant: I've talked about this one in my OpenCV repository.
 I couldn't manage to do it here, only using Python and OpenCV.

-___

-*Originally, I had and would commit and push this repository to GitHub every time I cleaned up a project.
-However, Git and/or GitHub absolutely suck and decided to hit me with a merge conflict where there was none (it claimed there was conflicting changes in README.md, but I was just appending to it).
-After solving the conflict and pushing to GitHub, Slime_mold and Cellular_Automata had disappeared!
-I couldn't repair the damage so decided to delete the repository and remake it.*

-*That wasn't the best idea, in Cellular_automata, it deleted 9 files (including CMakeLists.txt) and a folder!
-More than that, all the source files in Slime_mold, including .sln and .vcxproj are gone too!
-Thankfully, I had a backup.*